Raspberry Chocolate Chip Cake! Soft moist vanilla cake filled with tart berries and sweet chips. Drizzled with more chocolate because EXTRA delicious!

 - Preheat the oven to 350F.

-- Whisk together the flax and water.
-Set aside to gel.
+- Stir together the ground flax and water for the flax eggs.
+Set aside for 10 minutes to gel.

-- In a large mixing bowl, combine the oat flour, almond flour, baking soda, salt, and lemon zest.
-Whisk lightly until no clumps remain.
+- In a large mixing bowl, stir together the oat flour, almond flour, salt, and baking soda.

-- Add the wet to the dry, and stir to combine.
+- Add the wet ingredients to the dry, and stir to combine.

-- Remove from the oven and cool for at least 30 minutes before flipping out onto a cooling rack.
+- Cool for at least 30 minutes before flipping out onto a cooling rack (if using a bundt pan).
+Cool completely or even chill overnight.

 Notes